selkamand/ggoncoplot/README.md

 ### Input

-The input for ggoncoplot is a data.frame with 1 row per mutation in cohort and columns describing the following:
+The input for ggoncoplot is a data.frame/data.table/tibble with 1 row per mutation in cohort and columns describing the following:

 - Gene Symbol